ronkips/TODO_LIST/README.md

 ## Server folder

 - first you npm install
-- then next you run the following command on the termonal
+- You the run the following command on the root folder in the termonal

 ### `nodemon index.js`

 ## client/todo foldert

 - first you npm install
-- nezt you run the folllowing command on the terminal
+-  you then  run the folllowing command on the root folder in the terminal

 ### `npm start`